kanwarjotp/TheMusicDictionary/readme.md

 # The Music Dictionary

-A Music Recoginition Web Application, which works by utilizing Audio Fingerprinting. *In a continous state of Development*
+A Music Recoginition Web Application, which works by utilizing Audio Fingerprinting.
+The web application, “The Musical Dictionary” a web-based client that presents an interactive environment for the user to submit song recordings as queries and explore prediction generated based on Audiofingerprinting.
+Using the Scientific Python Libraries: SciPy, scikit-image and NumPy, an audio file is converted to an array, representing the waveform of the track, which is then converted to a spectrogram, by use of matplotlib.
+Using scikit-image, Peaks are identified and paired, along with their time offsets.
+This information is stores in a hash, SHA5, which forms the fingerprint to be stored in an MySQL Server.
+This Database is then used by the Backend of the Web Client to recognize songs, recorded by the user.
+The recording is sent to the backend using AJAX.
+Flask and Bootstrap 5, JavaScript are used at backend and frontend respectively. *In a continous state of Development*

-The Project is still in development and may not work correctly or unexpectedly, please feel free to raise an Issue or a PR to point out a problem or suggest a fix.
+The Project is still in development and may not work correctly or work unexpectedly, please feel free to raise an Issue or a PR to point out a problem or suggest a fix.
 All contribution are welcome.

 ## Installation on a Local Machine